medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 #### Change of state
-The change of state for an admission is dispicted in both the MedComHospitalNotificationEncounter elements *status* and *class*, the MedComCoreProvenance element *system*, and the MedComCorePatient element *deceased*.
+The change of state for an admission is dispicted in both the MedComHospitalNotificationEncounter elements *status* and *class*, the MedComMessagingProvenance element *system*, and the MedComCorePatient element *deceased*.
 Please refer to following maping documents for more details:

 English: